Do it yourself publishing from monastery to modernity

 Descriptive Grammar of English

-KDP platform, and also, with its grammar and style guides, a useful
+published on KDP and on IngramSpark, and also, with its grammar and style guides, a useful

 handbook for any academic writer.